wolframroesler/itunes-in-nextcloud/README.md

 * iTunes 12.5.5.5
 * Nextcloud 2.2.4

-## How it works

-To back up the iTunes files to Nextcloud we'll first move them into Nextcloud, and then we'll set up symbolic links to make them accessable from where iTunes expects them.

-Note that we cannot do it the other way around (as we could with Dropbox), i. e. put a symbolic link in the Nextcloud folder that links to the iTunes files, since the Nextcloud client software won't follow symbolic links.

 ## Before you start

 Do this at your own risk.
 Make sure you have a good backup in case you mess up something, or in case there's a bug in this document.
 Time Machine is your friend.
 Read and understand the shell command lines before executing them.